techstreams/TSDataTable/README.md

 * **TSDataTable** caches data for up to 6 hours to speed table display.
 When the cache expires the table data will be retrieved once again and the cache repopulated.
 The cache can be manually cleared prior to the 6 hours expiration to pick up new data and table configuration changes.

 * **TSDataTable** is not meant to be used with large data sets.
-If you receive errors for exceeding the cache quota or the table takes to long to populate and you need a more robust solution look at [App Maker](https://developers.google.com/appmaker/).
+If you receive errors for exceeding the cache quota or the table takes to long to load, you may need a more robust solution like [App Maker](https://developers.google.com/appmaker/).

 * **TSDataTable** may not display all sheet data (e.g. [cell images](https://support.google.com/docs/answer/9224754)).